 Joe may appear an unlikely public hero, but every day he is working to make our communities safer places to live in.
 He deals in justice, supervision and the hope of rehabilitation.

-Now Joe is happy to share his struggles - both personal and professional - because he feels confident in what the future might bring after engaging with mental health support service Able Futures.
+Now Joe is happy to share his struggles - both personal and professional - because he feels confident in what the future might bring after engaging with the Access To Work Mental Health Support Service, delivered by Able Futures.

 Joe works for the National Probation Service and has to manage some very high risk and complex individuals, many leaving prison on a post-custody licence.
 This legal requirement means that the released prisoners must attend for supervision to reduce the likelihood that they will commit further crimes.